KeremZaman/keremzaman.github.io/_posts/2020-10-12-role-of-the-target-mask-during-transformer-training.markdown

 Unlike RNNs, Transformer's self-attention is able to learn from all timesteps regardless of the current timesteps.
 In the training phase the decoder has all target tokens as input, but it should give its outputs based on timesteps before the current timestep for a proper learning process.
 This is why target masks are introduced.

 ## Recap: RNN & LSTM
-RNNs and LSTMs don't need such masking due to their recurrence relations which make each time step dependending on only previous timesteps.
+RNNs and LSTMs don't need such masking due to their recurrence relations which make each time step depending on only previous timesteps.
 Let's remember RNN formulas:

 $$
 \begin{aligned}